Bargaining with Two-Person-Groups—On the Insignificance of the Patient Partner

 Keywords: bargaining experiment, heterogeneous group members

-- The paper is available as Jena Economic Research Paper 2012-43.
+- An earlier version of the paper as available as Jena Economic Research Paper 2012-43.

 - The paper is also availabe as CESifo Working Paper No. 4150.